 Press 'CTRL + O' to Save and CTRL + X' to exit nano editor.

-Reload by running
+Reload by running the source command:

 To verify that all went well run the following command.